microsoft/Reactors/online-event-resources/emerging-tech/Blockchain/Blockchain_Fundamentals/README.md

   }
 };
 ```
-8. Go back to your terminal, open up a new window, and then compile the contract by running `truffle compile` in the terminal.
+8. Go back to your terminal, open a new window, and compile the contract by running `truffle compile` in the terminal.

-9. Then migrate your contract by running `truffle migrate`.
+9. Migrate your contract by running `truffle migrate`.

 10. Now, it's time to test your contract.
-First run `npm install truffle-assertions` to install that package for this project.
+First, run `npm install truffle-assertions` to install that package for this project.
 You will see warnings that there is no **package.json** file, but that's okay.
-Then run the test with `truffle test`.
+Then, run the test with `truffle test`.